kubecost/docs/install-and-configure/install/first-time-user-guide.md

 #### Anomaly Detection

-[Anomaly Detection](/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md) can detect when spending for any integrated cloud services begins deviating outside an expected range.
+[Anomaly Detection](/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md) can detect when spending for any Allocation or Cloud Cost items deviate outside an expected range.
 Detected anomalies will be reported and can be investigated to determine causes of excessive spend.

 ## Multi-cluster and federated setups